Demeterio/Spells-Injector-Ghostify/README.md

 > [!IMPORTANT]
 > Do not download the automatically generated **Source code (zip)** or **Source code (tar.gz)** files provided by GitHub.
 These files contain the repository source code and are not the installable version of the mod.

-Extract the downloaded mod ZIP file and follow the installation instructions available inside the ZIP.
+Extract the downloaded mod ZIP file and follow the installation instructions included inside the ZIP archive.

 ## Source Code